gnix22/CSCI271_Grade_Calculator/README.md

 where $F$ is the final exam score, $M$ is the final midterm grade, and $T$ is the average in-class test score.

-This is then put into a piecewise function $G$,
+This is then placed into a piecewise function $G$,

 $$G=\begin{cases}
   E \quad E<60\\